Prevention, as with any virus, is best. Make sure that you(r):

 NOTE: It is difficult to sort through the literature, and we are constantly learning new things.
 Unfortunately, providers are sometimes limited by their employers regarding treatment options in an effort to ensure that there is continuity of care, to centralize evaluation of the literature (it is time consuming), and to limit liability.
 However, there are protocols available developed by well qualified physicians that can be helpful.
 DO NOT attempt to procure medications through the internet or other possibly dangerous sources, or follow protocols without assistance.
 Protocols are “one size fits all”.
 Health care providers who are able to use the protocols can modify them to your particular circumstances.
 For example, some commonly used supplements and “off label” medications are generally quite safe, but there are certain individuals for whom they would NOT be safe, or for whom dosage needs to be adjusted because of medical history or other medications.

 Vaccinations: There is much we do not yet know about vaccination long term effects, and there is much yet to be learned from reporting of adverse events via VAERS.
-While adverse events seem to be rare, there is likely under reporting, and those effects can be severe (including 11,000 deaths through January 2022:
+Potential issues can be severe (including 11,000 deaths through January 2022:

 https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html).

-Vaccines do not prevent you from getting COVID (particularly as mutations continue), and the newest data suggest that they do not really prevent reduce deaths, either.
+Vaccines have substantial risks, and benefits are evolving.
 Medical history is very important in considering whether the vaccine is right for you.
-We are only starting to learn the relative risks from the vaccine versus getting COVID.
-Finally, the nature history of pandemics is for new varieties to be less dangerous, and we are seeing that "play out"--though Omicron still can cause significant illness and has caused some deaths.
+Finally, the nature history of pandemics is for new varieties to be less dangerous, and we are seeing that "play out".

 If you have not yet gotten the vaccine but choose do so, as with all vaccines I suggest that you make sure your immune system is "up" for the challenge by ensuring you are currently well, your vitamin D and zinc levels are optimal, and you have a good level of B vitamins.